jcmdln/dotfiles/etc/emacs/README.md

-## About
-Please see
+Please see the
 [config.org](https://github.com/jcmdln/config/blob/master/etc/emacs/config.org)
-for documentation about my configuration.
+file for the configuration itself as well as inline documentation and instructions on usage.

 ## Compiling
-I prefer using the master branch of the official Emacs git repository, and track it for updates.
-Below are two variants I commonly use depending on the target platform.
+I currently maintain a fork of GNU/Emacs that includes changes that I intend to push upstream, and I only supply the master branch since that's what I personally use.

 Fully bloated Emacs, with _almost_ everything enabled:

-	git clone https://git.savannah.gnu.org/git/emacs --branch master --single-branch && cd emacs &&
+	git clone git@github.com:jcmdln/emacs.git &&
+	cd emacs &&
 	./autogen.sh &&
 	./configure \